getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'notifyUsers': true, // Boolean | Indicates whether users watching the issue are notified by email.
   'overrideEditableFlag': true // Boolean | Indicates whether the work log entry should be added to the issue even if the issue is not editable, because jira.issue.editable set to false or missing.
 For example, the issue is closed.
 Only connect app users with admin permissions can use this flag.
 };
-apiInstance.cloudidRestApi3IssueIssueIdOrKeyWorklogIdDelete(cloudid, id, issueIdOrKey, opts, (error, data, response) => {
+apiInstance.issueIssueIdOrKeyWorklogIdDelete(cloudid, id, issueIdOrKey, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {